Dewieinns/Well_Depth/V1.0/README.md

 |D7 			|Pin 13 			|LED		|
 |D5			|Pin 14				|Sensor Input	|

+## Log
 2019-03-23 	- Up and running after determing seller provided wrong wiring information initially.
 		- Seems to work fine off 12 (10.90) VDC

+## ToDo
+- Look at setting a DNS Name for the NodeMCU
+- Voltage divider/voltage monitoring of the battery which runs the electronics at the Well Head
+- Provisions for a second well depth monitor (Deep well)